juntagrico/juntagrico/docs/reference/settings.rst

 VOCABULARY
 ^^^^^^^^^^
-  Vocabulary dictionary for organisation specific words. _pl indicates the plural of a word. the member key describes the custom name you give your members. the member_type key describes what you call your member in accordance to your oganisation form.
+  Vocabulary dictionary for organisation specific words. _pl indicates the plural of a word. the member key describes the custom name you give your members. the member_type key describes what you call your member in accordance to your organisation form.

   The entry 'from' is used to define the binding word between "{somebody} from {organisation_name}" to your own organisation name.